AntonioAPDL/antonio-aguirre.github.io/_posts/2024-12-10-statistics-bayesian-methods.md

 - **Scaffold Models:**
   Include models that are deliberately simple (e.g., for comparison), experimental, or flawed (e.g., with coding errors).
 These models serve as benchmarks or stepping stones but are not included in final predictions.

-While BW emphasizes continuous model expansion over averaging, there are cases where averaging predictions over competing Bayesian models is reasonable.
+While a Bayesian Workflow emphasizes continuous model expansion over averaging, there are cases where averaging predictions over competing Bayesian models is reasonable.

 ### Comparing a Large Number of Models
 When faced with many candidate models, the goal is often to find a simpler model with comparable predictive performance to a more complex, expanded model.